btindol/containerapps-albumapi-python/README.md

 #################################
 # To Do Next:
 #######
-1) attach api managment and front door
+1) attach api managment O AUTH addition as well as adding the rate limit factor
+2) Make the next js app use api managment route
+3) make next js have auth
+4) might have to pay but enable front door which isnt allowd without subscription
-2) make the flask app structure actual model controller service and open api specs, bring in enviornment variables to do something like open api.
+5) make the flask app structure actual model controller service and open api specs, bring in enviornment variables to do something like open api.
-3) make react static web app with auth and funcitonality that calls the api.